-A brief word is needed about additional, regional copyright developments which affect the CBERA countries.
-The U.S. government, supported by the U.S. copyright industry, is seeking specific obligations (both substantive and enforcement-related) in the IPR chapter of the Free Trade Area of the Americas.
-IIPA and its members are on-the-record with respect to the high levels of protection we believe should be included in the FTAA IPR Chapter.
-Similarly, comprehensive copyright-related provisions should be included in the IPR chapter in the U.S-Central American Free Trade Agreement (CA-FTA).
+A brief word is needed about regional trade developments which affect the CBERA countries.
+The U.S. government, supported by the U.S. copyright industry, is seeking specific obligations (both substantive and enforcement-related) in the IPR chapter of the Free Trade Area of the Americas (FTAA).
+IIPA and its members are on-the-record with respect to the high levels of protection we believe should be included in the FTAA IPR Chapter, 14 and we continue to support progress in the FTAA context.
+15 The FTAA negotiations offer an unparalleled opportunity to articulate strong and unambiguous commitments to fight piracy and to pave the way for growth in the production of cultural materials and new technology, and growth in e-commerce, by creating standards that will ensure their protection in the on-line environment.
+Similarly, strong and comprehensive copyright-related provisions must be included in the IPR chapter in the U.S-Central American Free Trade Agreement (CA-FTA).